Austin woman flees crash scene, leaves 4-year-old child behind to crawl out of rolled vehicle

 Witnesses were giving updates to officers while they were en route to the scene, adding that the female driver of the rolled vehicle fled the scene and left her child inside the car.

+- Rhode Island woman driving to work finds mostly naked stranger in back of her SUV

+- 1 dead after box truck collides with 5 stopped vehicles in Southwest Austin

-Officers arrived to the scene to find a vehicle fully turned over onto its roof.
-The driver's side tire was ripped off, and the windows were broken out, the affidavit states.
+Officers arrived at the scene to find a vehicle fully turned over onto its roof.
+The driver's side tire was ripped off, and the windows were broken out the affidavit states.
 Four witnesses told police they saw the suspected driver run away from the scene.

 One witness said he observed the driver, a Hispanic female, crawl out of the driver's seat.
 She then took a car seat out of the back of the vehicle and attempted to take a child out from the backseat.
 She then fled the scene before getting the child out of the vehicle.
 The witness said the child had to crawl out of the car through broken glass and debris.